 Our Engineering courses in the Charlotte region offer an unforgettable experience!
 Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
 Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
 Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Charlotte region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+Our Engineering courses in the Charlotte region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
+Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 From designing and building cool structures to tweaking and rebuilding them to test out a different approach, your child will be solving challenges just like a real engineer!
 Through our interactive programs, your aspiring engineer will learn important science, architectural and engineering concepts while powering up his or her imagination and creativity each and every week.
 Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 We also preview the following week’s project via email so you and your child can get excited for the next session!

 Here’s what you can expect:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.

 - STEM-based learning that focuses on teaching valuable 21st century skills.

 - A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.